Urban Assault: Reception

 Urban Assault received positive to above-average reviews according to the review aggregation website GameRankings.

 The game suffered heavily from lack of advertisements.
 Common criticisms included complex control and interface, monotony and a little variety in game modes, steep difficulty and learning curves.
 Praise included innovative and original gameplay, immersive 3D battlefield experience consisting fully destructive environments, tactical and strategic depths involving diverse range of ground and air vehicles, balance model consisting four entirely unique and asymmetrically designed factions, non-cheating single-player AI, an excellent joystick support, and the introductory video with music by Mark Snow.
 Next Generation said of the game, "There's enough variation to keep you playing, but not enough to really consider this a major step forward in a new sub-genre that's ripe for exploitation."

 According to the developer, until 1999 the game sold 400,000 units.

 In spite of its mediocre reception from various press reviews, the game is usually scored very high on user/customer scores at numerous game review websites.
 As of 2021, the game retains an active fan community that provides comprehensive technical support and assistance for the game for modern hardware.
 For instance in 2016, the community released a game engine recreation on GitHub.

 Metropolis Dawn

 An expansion pack for the game was originally planned under the title "Metropolis Dawn".
 However, it was never officially released due to contract issues between its publisher.
-The expansion allowed the player to play as the Taerkasten or the Ghorkov factions in their respective singleplayer campaigns, as well as adding new vehicles and levels.
+The expansion allowed the player to play as the Taerkasten or the Ghorkov factions in their respective single-player campaigns, as well as adding new vehicles and levels.
 Although never released for sale, a near-complete copy was leaked to the internet community before TerraTools became RadonLabs.